grahamjpark/grahamjpark.github.io/_tooling/raw-posts/site-generator.md

 #### Parsing Markdown
 The first step I took was making sure there was an easy way to generate the HTML from my markdown files.
 I looked around for a solution and found python’s [markdown library](https://python-markdown.github.io/reference/) which made it a lot easier than I was expecting.
 A call to  `markdown.markdown(text)` was all I needed to generate the HTML.

-After playing around with the markdown library in the REPL to verify it’s output, I created a function for generating the HTML.
-The function opens up and reads the markdown file, then populates the HTML with the markdown library.
-I also chose to split the title of the post from the rest of the content by splitting on the first newline character.
+I wrapped this in a function which opens up and reads the markdown file, then populates the HTML.
+I also chose to split the title of the post from the rest of the content to store in the metadata.

     def parse_markdown(file_name):
         with open("raw-posts/" + file_name + ".md", "r", encoding="utf-8") as input_file: